thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

 Sets the title of the browserAction.
-This shows up in the tooltip and the label.
-Defaults to the add-on name.

 .. api-header::
    :label: Parameters